-Nuclear Imaging is a way of imaging different parts of the body using a small amount of radioactive isotope, attached to different chemicals.
-These radioactive isotope give off gamma rays which are similar to X-rays.
+Nuclear Imaging is a way of imaging different parts of the body using a small amount of radioactive isotope, which can be attached to different chemicals.
+These radioactive isotopes give off gamma rays which are similar to X-rays.

 A gamma camera is used to detect the rays and produce an image on the computer.
 Unlike ordinary X-rays nuclear imaging can be used to show how well an organ is working as well as what it looks like.